 With vocational education nearly

 Adding to this, most U.S. high schools have eliminated shop classes and other vocational training opportunities due to budget cuts.
-This has employers from many industries asking themselves: Where will the next generation of skilled labor workers come from, who will be teaching, qualifying and certifying them and how can we help ensure the future success of our businesses?
+This has employers from many industries asking themselves: Where will the next generation of skilled trade professionals come from, who will be teaching, qualifying and certifying them and how can we help ensure the future success of our businesses?

 The demand for skilled workers in other industries is at all time high also.
 Manufacturers have to outsource or hire skilled workers from other countries to satisfy their needs.